• Skip to primary navigation

 Shortcuts

-2. If you don't have fresh rhubarb because it's not springtime or your store doesn't carry it, stock up on Dole frozen rhubarb.
+• If you can’t find fresh rhubarb because it's not springtime or your store doesn't carry it, stock up on Dole frozen rhubarb.
 It's already cut up for you and it keeps in the freezer for many months.

-My Publix carries the frozen rhubarb only in the spring months so be watching for it.
+I’m a huge fan of anything strawberry rhubarb, so I’m always on the lookout for rhubarb season.
+My Publix carries frozen and fresh rhubarb only in the spring months, so I’ll be watching for it.

 Ingredients